marhoy/nrk-download/README.md

 1. Install Python packages under your own home-directory by passing the `--user` option to the `pip` installer.
 2. Install your own user-specific Python distribution, where you can later install packages.
 [Anaconda](https://www.continuum.io/downloads) is a good choice.
 It also has good support for environments (see next).
-3. Create a virtual environment using [standard Python](http://docs.python-guide.org/en/latest/dev/virtualenvs/) or [conda](https://conda.io/docs/using/envs.html) and install packages in there.
+3. Create a virtual environment using [standard Python](https://docs.python.org/3/tutorial/venv.html) or [conda](https://conda.io/docs/using/envs.html) (used by Anaconda) and install packages in there.

 ## Special considerations for MacOS (OS X)
 MacOS comes by default with an installation of Python 2.7.
-You can decide to run with this (i.e. not installing Anaconda as mentioned above).
-But in order to install packages, you need the package installer `pip`.
-And under MacOS, `pip` is not installed by default.
+You can decide to go with this (i.e. not installing Anaconda as mentioned above).
+In order to install packages you need the package installer `pip`, and under MacOS, `pip` is not installed by default.
 You can install it by typing `sudo easy_install pip`.
-You should also add `~/Library/Python/2.7/bin` to your $PATH (edit your `~/.bash_profile`), such that installed Python scripts are available in the Terminal.
+You should also add `~/Library/Python/2.7/bin` to your $PATH (edit your `~/.bash_profile`), such that installed Python scripts (like nrkdownload) are available in the Terminal.

 ## Special considerations for Linux
 Your system might have both Python 2 and 3 installed as a part of the Linux-distribution.
 If Python 2 is the default, `pip` will be pointing to the Python 2 installation, whereas `pip3` will point to the Python 3 installation.
-If that is the case for you, and you explicitly want to run this package under Python 3, you must replace `pip` with `pip3` in the examples below.
+If that is the case for you, and you explicitly want to run nrkdownload under Python 3, you must replace `pip` with `pip3` in the examples below.

 ## Special considerations for Windows
 Windows does not come with an installation of Python.
 You can choose to install version 2.7.x or the latest 3.x from [python.org](https://www.python.org/).
 If you want to learn and develop Python, I would suggest [Anaconda](https://www.continuum.io/downloads), which installs in your home-directory and comes with a nice selection of packages.